hardenedapple/vim_repo/README.txt

 NOTES:
+    Sometimes the python foldexpr isn't applied.
+        To reapply, can use a temporary variable with let g:mytempvar="<C-r>=&foldexpr"
+        in a buffer with the correct foldexpr applied, and set foldexpr="<C-r>=g:mytempvar"
+        in the non-working buffer.

     The python script to get upgrades is written for python3.

     Quite a few things don't work with older versions of vim